apache/spark/docs/streaming-programming-guide.md

 dataset to create it.
 1. If any partition of an RDD is lost due to a worker node failure, then that partition can be re-computed from the original fault-tolerant dataset using the lineage of operations.
-1. Assuming all the RDD transformations are deterministic, the data in the final transformed RDD will always be the same irrespective of failures in Spark cluster.
+1. Assuming that all of the RDD transformations are deterministic, the data in the final transformed RDD will always be the same irrespective of failures in the Spark cluster.

 Spark operates on data on fault-tolerant file systems like HDFS or S3.
-Hence, all the RDDs generated from the fault-tolerant data are also fault-tolerant.
+Hence, all of the RDDs generated from the fault-tolerant data are also fault-tolerant.
 However, this is not the case for Spark Streaming as the data in most cases is received over the network (except when `fileStream` is used).
-To achieve the same fault-tolerance properties for all the generated RDDs, the received data is replicated among multiple Spark executors in worker nodes in the cluster (default replication factor is 2).
-This leads to two kinds of data in the system that needs to recovered in the event of a failure.
+To achieve the same fault-tolerance properties for all of the generated RDDs, the received data is replicated among multiple Spark executors in worker nodes in the cluster (default replication factor is 2).
+This leads to two kinds of data in the system that needs to recovered in the event of failures:

 1. *Data received and replicated* - This data survives failure of a single worker node as a copy of it exists on one of the nodes.
 1. *Data received but buffered for replication* - Since this is not replicated, the only way to recover that data is to get it again from the source.

-Furthermore, there are two kinds of failures that we should be concerned about.
+Furthermore, there are two kinds of failures that we should be concerned about:

-1. *Failure of a Worker Node* - Any of the workers in the cluster can fail, and all in-memory data on that node will be lost.
-If there are any receiver running on that node, all buffered data will be lost.
+1. *Failure of a Worker Node* - Any of the nodes in the cluster can fail, and all in-memory data on those nodes will be lost.
+If any receivers were running on failed nodes, then their buffered data will be lost.
-1. *Failure of the Driver Node* - If the driver node running the Spark Streaming application fails, then obviously the SparkContext is lost, as well as all executors with their in-memory data are lost.
+1. *Failure of the Driver Node* - If the driver node running the Spark Streaming application fails, then obviously the SparkContext is lost, and all executors with their in-memory data are lost.

 With this basic knowledge, let us understand the fault-tolerance semantics of Spark Streaming.